Classical Cipher Comparison Table

 What is the difference between Caesar cipher and Vigenere cipher?

-The Caesar cipher uses a single fixed shift value to replace each letter (monoalphabetic substitution), making it vulnerable to frequency analysis with only 25 possible keys.
-The Vigenere cipher uses a keyword to apply different shift values to each letter (polyalphabetic substitution), producing 26^n possible keys where n is the keyword length.
-This makes Vigenere significantly harder to crack, though it can be broken with the Kasiski examination or Friedman test.
+The Caesar cipher uses a single fixed shift value to replace each letter, making it vulnerable to frequency analysis with only 25 possible keys.
+The Vigenere cipher uses a keyword to apply different shifts to each letter, creating a much larger key space and making it substantially harder to break.

 Which classical cipher is the most secure?

-The Vernam cipher (one-time pad) is the only classical cipher with mathematically proven perfect security — it is information-theoretically unbreakable when the key is truly random, at least as long as the message, used only once, and kept completely secret.
-Among practical classical ciphers, the Four-Square and Quagmire ciphers offer the strongest security due to their large key spaces and complex substitution patterns.
+The Vernam cipher, or one-time pad, is the only classical cipher with mathematically proven perfect security when used correctly.
+Among practical classical ciphers, Four-Square and Quagmire are usually considered the strongest because of their larger key spaces and more complex substitution structure.

 What is the difference between monoalphabetic and polyalphabetic ciphers?